mattcroat/joy-of-code/posts/blazing-fast-sveltekit-search/blazing-fast-sveltekit-search.md

 ---
-title: Blazing Fast SvelteKit Search With FlexSearch
+title: How To Make A Blazing Fast SvelteKit Search
-description: Simple but powerful search with zero network requests at no cost.
+description: Simple but powerful search with zero network requests at no cost using FlexSearch.
 slug: blazing-fast-sveltekit-search
 published: '2024-02-20'
 category: sveltekit